tangentsoft/pidp8i/doc/uwfocal-manual.md

 ### <a id="fsr"></a>`FSR`

 The FSR function reads the value of the Switch Register.
 This may be used to control program options.
-The value is treated as a signed number so the range is from -2048 (4000 octal) to +2047 (3777 octal).
+The value is treated as a signed number, so the range is from -2048 (4000 octal) to +2047 (3777 octal).

 ### <a id="fmq">`FMQ`</a>